hmer-package/website/24may2022workshop.md

 <br>

+## New workshop coming soon!

+We will be holding an online workshop on the calibration of deterministic and stochastic models before the summer.
+The exact dates will be announced here.
+Meanwhile, please sign up to our mailing list if you are interested in being notified.

 ## 8-9 December 2022 Online Workshop - Calibrating deterministic and stochastic models using the hmer package

 Due to the high number of registrations for the workshop on 17-18 November (see below), this will be a repeat of the workshop for interested participants who could not sign up for the earlier workshop.
 The material covered and the programme will be the same in both workshops.